 Never hang wheel seals and bearings on hooks or nails.
 Never tag wheel seals or bearings with inventory tags by looping wire through the seal or bearing.
 These practices will damage the delicate seal lip, the rubber inside diameter (ID) or outside diameter (OD) of the seal, or precision machined bearing surfaces.

-Keep wheel seals and bearings clean- Never lay wheel seals and bearings on a dirty surface and wash your hands prior to handling them.
+Keep wheel seals and bearings clean- Avoid laying wheel seals and bearings on a dirty surface.

-Avoid dropping seals and bearings.
-This may cause internal damage which may not be visibly apparent, but may be sufficient to impair their efficiency and life expectancy.
-Seals or bearings which have been dropped should be replaced.
+Dropping seals and bearings may cause internal damage which may not be visibly apparent but may be sufficient to impair their efficiency and life expectancy.
+Seals and bearings which have been dropped should be replaced.

-NOTE: Never rotate an unlubricated wheel bearing.
-Never spin a bearing with an air gun.
+NOTE: Never spin a bearing with compressed air gun.
+This can cause personal injury or introduce contamination.

 WHEEL SEAL AND BEARING REMOVAL AND DISASSEMBLY